Centergy Regional Housing Study 2025

 Every few years, NCWRPC updates basic demographic and economic development information in the form of County Profiles, which provide a snapshot of current economic trends and opportunities for economic growth.
 Included is a map of business park locations where acreage is available as well as contacts for various economic development agencies and programs.

-EMSI Analyst
+EMSI Analyst – Lightcast

 Timely, accurate, and effective reports

-EMSI delivers economic reports to regional planners who want expert analysis and detailed, hard-to-find data.
+EMSI / Lightcast delivers economic reports to regional planners who want expert analysis and detailed, hard-to-find data.
 Our consultants combine EMSI’s comprehensive labor market data and seasoned economic analysis to produce reports that analyze a broad range of workforce, education, and economic development issues.
 Unlike other consulting groups, we mine our own data and tailor it to create effective reports that communicate to all audiences.
 EMSI’s custom economic analysis includes the following major types:

 • Impact studies (education, workforce, and industry)